-If you’re opening or operating a restaurant, then you’re probably pretty passionate about food.
+If you’re opening or operating a restaurant, you’re probably passionate about food.

-If you want to succeed, you’re going to have to be.
+If you want to succeed, you will have to be.

-A restaurant’s brand identity is the cumulative effect of what your guests see, taste, smell, feel and hear at your restaurant, online, and in the world at large.
+A restaurant’s overall visual identity is the cumulative effect of what your guests see, taste, smell, feel and hear at your restaurant, online, and in the world.
 And, as we’ve previously explained:

 Every company has a brand identity.